cooscoos/cooscoos.github.io/_posts/2022-09-10-stressed-about-strings.markdown

 Getting this "Rolo" mould made up as a string literal required foresight, didn't it?
 At compile time, you had to know that you wanted to commit resources (be that money or memory) to the name "Rolo".

 In return, you get certainty.
-The steel mould will always be on the shelf (it's bolted there after all), so nobody can ever move it or hide it from you.
-Nobody, including you, can ever alter the steel mould (we say that `'static str` are "immutable").
+The steel mould will always be on the shelf, and nobody (not even you) can ever move it, hide it, or change it (we say that `'static str` are "immutable").

-These constraints could be annoying, but you're happy because you know you're going to use this mould a lot.
+These constraints could be annoying in some circumstances, but you're happy because you know you're going to use this mould a lot.

 While string literals are not mutable, `&'static str` variables *are* mutable.
 You can use your finger to point at other things: